 (In this day and age, of infinite social media posts showing crafty people doing clever things, things that you or I imagine we could be doing every day if only we had the — will? patience? quality? — it is easy to feel bad, all the time, about the days we are wasting and the skills we are squandering.

-Indeed, I made this blog for myself basically in order to ‘save some work’, to stave off the feeling that I had produced nothing in my free time, at a time when I was spending each day dredging up obscure math papers and obsessively musing over leftover confusions from undergraduate physics.
+Indeed, I originally made this blog for myself basically in order to ‘save my work’, to stave off the feeling that I had produced nothing in my free time, at a time when I was spending each unemployed day dredging up obscure math papers and musing obessively over leftover confusions from undergraduate physics.